qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 		...
     }

-This code generates virtually identical output to the original class above.
-A macro notices attributes like `public` on the parameters of the constructor, generates matching fields, and then sets those fields in the body of the constructor.
-Currently you can't use properties as constructor parameters (but I'll probably add that later).
+As explained on the [home page](index.html), this code generates virtually identical output to the original class above.

 A feature similar to this was being considered for C# 6, called "primary constructors".
 They looked like this: